opensearch-project/documentation-website/_benchmark/user-guide/contributing-workloads.md

 - The parameters supported by the workload.
 - A list of test procedures included in the workload.
 The test procedures should have a least one default set, usually identified in a `default.json` file, as well as option test procedures.
 - A sample of the output the workload produces after a test is run.
-- A copy of the license that gives the user and OpenSearch Benchmark permission to use the dataset.
+- A copy of the open-source license that gives the user and OpenSearch Benchmark permission to use the dataset.

 For an example workload README, see the `http_logs` [README](https://github.com/opensearch-project/opensearch-benchmark-workloads/blob/main/http_logs/README.md).